Icinga/icinga2/doc/3-monitoring-basics.md

-Similar example for advanced notification apply rule filters: If the service attribute `notes` contains the `has gold support 24x7` string `AND` one of the two condition passes: Either the `customer` host custom attribute is set to `customer-xy` `OR` the host custom attribute `always_notify` is set to `true`.
+Similar example for advanced notification apply rule filters: If the service attribute `notes` contains the `has gold support 24x7` string `AND` one of the two condition passes, either the `customer` host custom attribute is set to `customer-xy` `OR` the host custom attribute `always_notify` is set to `true`.

 The notification is ignored for services whose host name ends with `*internal`